rajahaseebfayyaz/Who-Wants-To-Be-A-Millionaire/README.md

 ### Acknowledgments
 - Mentor malia havlicek has provided with helpful learning material in order to complete this project.
 - CodeInstitute's LOVE-Maths project has been used as a starting point,Moreover videos from lovemaths project were extremely helpful in creating the project as a whole.
-- There's only bit of code which might be similar to mavlia hevlicek's quiz game,webdevsimplified & briandesign's youtube channels which were extremely helpful in making Who-wants-To-Be-A-Millionaire work the way it needs to be.
+- The webdevsimplified & briandesign's youtube channels were extremely helpful in making Who-wants-To-Be-A-Millionaire work the way it needs to be.